jurkovic-nikola/OpenLinkHub/README.md

 ### How to identify channels ?
 - In most cases, your channel will have a name
 - In cases of FANs, the best way to identify a channel is to set custom color on each channel.
+## RGB Modes
+- List of supported RGB modes:
+  - rainbow
+  - watercolor
+  - colorshift
+  - colorpulse
+  - circle
+  - circleshift
+- `rainbow` - Self explanatory, rainbow colors
+- `watercolor` - Self explanatory, water colors
+- `colorshift` - Shifts color from field `start` to `end`
+- `colorpulse` - Self explanatory, color pulse
+- `circle` - Cycles color for each device until an end of device list, then repeat
+- `circleshift` - Cycles color for each device until an end of device list with second color shift, then repeat
 ## API
 - OpenICUELinkHub ships with built-in HTTP server for device overview and control.
 ### Overview